drvinceknight/unpeudemath/_drafts/on_testing_degeneracy_of_games.md

 degenerate or not.
 In this post we'll prove a simple result that is used in the algorithm that we are/have implemented.

-# What is a bi-matrix
+## Bi-Matrix games

+For a general overview of these sorts of things take a look at [this post from a while ago on the subject of bi-matrix games in Sage]({{site.baseurl}}/code/2014/12/10/sneak-preview-of-game-theory-in-sage-3-of-3/).
 A bi-matrix is a matrix of tuples corresponding to payoffs for a 2 player Normal Form Game.
-Rows represent strategies for Player1 and columns represent strategies for player2.
+Rows represent strategies for the first player and columns represent strategies for the second player, and each tuple of the bi-matrix corresponds to a tuple of payoffs.
+Here is an example:

 $$
 \begin{pmatrix}